Barrier relaxations of the classical and quantum optimal transport problems: Classical bi-partite optimal control and its relaxations

-Hence , the first equality line of \eqref{dBOTP} holds.
+Furthermore, the duality yields first equality line of \eqref{dBOTP}.
 Therefore, the second equality of \eqref{dBOTP} holds.
 Without loss of generality we can replace $(\x,\y)$ by $(\x+t\1_{n_1},\y-t\1_{n_2})$.
 Hence, the third equality of \eqref{dBOTP} holds.
 Furthermore, we can assume that there is a maximum solution $(\bu_1,\bu_2)$ to \eqref{dBOTP} such that $\1_{n_1}^\top\bu_1=1_{n_2}^\top\bu_2$.

 (c) Assume the conditions \eqref{xylbin}.
 We have the following implications: